Karel Klapálek

-Karel Klapálek, CBE, DSO (25 May 1893 – 18 November 1984) was a Czechoslovak Army general and a veteran of the Czechoslovak Legion in the Russian Empire.
+Karel Klapálek, CBE, DSO (25 May 1893 – 18 November 1984) was a Czech military leader.
+He was general of the Czechoslovak Army and a veteran of the Czechoslovak Legion in the Russian Empire.
 He fought in both World Wars and was decorated with numerous national honours.

 Early life

 Klapálek was born in Nové Město nad Metují in north-eastern Bohemia, then part of Austria-Hungary.
 His father, a railwayman, died when Karel was eight.
 His mother was widowed with five children and the family was very poor.
 Karel went to primary school in the town of Kralupy nad Vltavou and high school in Prague, graduating in 1911 and taking a job as an accountant in a small factory that made automatic pumps.

 First World War

 In 1915 Klapálek joined the 8th Regiment of the Imperial-Royal Landwehr and was posted to Halicz in Galicia.
 He fought on the Russian front and was captured by Russian forces on 23 September 1915.

 Klapálek enlisted in the Czechoslovak Legion in Tashkent in 1916, and on 6 August 1916 he joined the 1st Artillery Regiment as a soldier.
 After the successful Battle of Zborov he was promoted to warrant officer.
 He served in the 3rd Czechoslovak Infantry Regiment, fighting in most of the battles of the Czechoslovak Legion in Russia before contracting tuberculosis.
 Klapálek returned to Czechoslovakia with the Legion in 1920.